pluggdapps/tayra/docs/develop.rst

 is implmeneted in :mod:`tayra.parser` module.

 Intermediate file is a regular python file containing imports, functions, support code and a stack-machine.
-Except directives rest of the template text gets compiled into stack-machine instructions by AST nodes.
+Except the directives, rest of the template text gets compiled into stack-machine instructions by AST nodes.

 Extending Tayra language
 ------------------------